Skip to content

 flush();

-By default, flush is called automatically in an interval, if you want to flush the events all together, you can control the async flow with the optional Promise interface, example:
+By default, flush is called automatically in an interval, if you want to flush the events altogether, you can control the async flow with the optional Promise interface, for example:

 await init(AMPLITUDE_API_KEY).promise;